davevanveen/davevanveen.github.io/_projects/1se.md

 </div>

 <div class="caption">
-	This project covers my move out of Austin, TX, and into the Bay Area with a London summer and solo travel in between.
+	My move out of Austin, TX, and into the Bay Area with a London summer and solo travel in between.
 Grateful to the Data Science for Social Good community who made this such a special time!
 </div>